Torathion/timsort2/README.md

 ### Benchmarks

+:warning: These are benchmarks of the old `timsort` package, updated to show the comparison between `timsort` and `timsort2`.
+They are showing that `timsort2` is almost always 50% faster than native `array.sort`, but this heavily rigged due to GC interrupting the benchmarks.
+In reality, it's more like -1% to 5% faster than native `array.sort`.
+See [here](https://github.com/Torathion/timsort2/issues/6) for more information.

-A benchmark is provided in `benchmark/index.ts`.
-It compares the `timsort` module against the default `array.sort` method and the old `timsort` package in the numerical sorting of different types of integer array (as described [here](http://svn.python.org/projects/python/trunk/Objects/listsort.txt)):
+The benchmarks are provided in `benchmark/index.ts`.
+They compare the `timsort2` module against the default `array.sort` method and the old `timsort` package in the numerical sorting of different types of integer array (as described [here](http://svn.python.org/projects/python/trunk/Objects/listsort.txt)):

 - *Random array*
 - *Descending array*